Is there a registration fee?

 Do I need to raise a minimum amount?

-We’re asking every adult walker to raise £100, or more if you can, to help us take strides towards a world without brain tumours.
+We’re asking every adult walker to raise £100, or more if you can, to help us take strides towards a world without brain tumours. £100 could pay for a test to understand the genetic changes associated with the development of a brain tumour to help identify personalised treatments.

 How do I collect money for my event?